Wednesday, February 15, 1865

 quite Pleasent to day i went over to see [...] but did not see her Vincent came up and spent quite awhile i reeived a note from Ellen this afternoon

 Frederick Douglass spoke before the Social, Civil, and Statistical Association of the Colored People of Pennsylvania on February 16, 1865 in Concert Hall.
 Douglass’ lectured on “equality before the law” and kept the large mixed-race audience “spell bound” for two hours.
-After Douglas’ address, the Black Swan of Philadelphia, Miss E.T.
-Greenfield provided a musical commencement to the event, accompanied by two other vocalists, Miss Kate Lanier and a Mr. Cliff.
-Emilie’s pastor, Jonathan C. Gibbs, served on the committee that organized the Douglas lecture and others in the series before the Association (“Fred Douglass,” The Christian Recorder, February 11, 1865; “Frederick Douglas’ Lecture,” The Christian Recorder February 25, 1865.).
+After Douglass’ address, the Black Swan sang, accompanied by two other vocalists.
+Emilie’s pastor, Jonathan C. Gibbs, served on the committee that organized the Douglass lecture and others in the series.
+Emilie also attended the next lecture in the series, given by Frances Ellen Watkins Harper. (“Fred Douglass,” The Christian Recorder, February 11, 1865; “Frederick Douglas’ Lecture,” The Christian Recorder February 25, 1865.).